billyyoung/blog/content/posts/recipes/mapo-tofu.md

 * Chinkiang black vinegar -- _ideal to maximize flavour, but not mandatory_
 * Corn starch + water
 * (optional) 1/4 tsp sugar
-* (optional) 1-2 chile de arbol, cut into 1" slices and deseeded -- _if you want it spicier_
+* (optional) 1-2 dried chile de arbol, cut into 1" slices and deseeded -- _if you want it spicier_

 Finish with
 * 2 scallions, diced